 One-week family-friendly itinerary: Lima to Cusco

-Lima serves as start for this week-long family itinerary.
-A suite-equipped lodge and flexible accommodations welcome groups, with english-speaking guides tailoring activities for kids and teenagers.
-Markets, coastline walks, and sunset plazas invite sharing, while tradition deepens bonds.
+Lima serves as the start for this week-long family itinerary.
+A suite-equipped lodge and flexible accommodations welcome groups, with English-speaking guides tailoring activities for kids and teenagers.
+Markets, coastline walks, and sunset plazas invite sharing, whilst tradition deepens bonds.

-Day 1 in Lima centers on Mercado Central, Miraflores boardwalk, and a visit to Huaca Pucllana ruins.
+Day 1 in Lima centres on Mercado Central, Miraflores boardwalk, and a visit to Huaca Pucllana ruins.
 Evening stroll along coast offers chances to sample fresh ceviche, watch performers, and enjoy light shows.

 Day 2 flies to Cusco; altitude adjustments; check into a central hotel with a kids club and tennis courts.
 Afternoon climb to San Blas streets, English-speaking guide explains Inca heritage; markets nearby invite shopping.